Java-Publications/vaadin-v10-dynamic-page-title/README.md

 a solution that could handle

 * message bundles
-* is not inside inheritence
+* is not inside inheritance
 * is based on Annotations
 * is easy to extend
 * can change the language during runtime